-As published by Digital Technology Institute.
-Here are some principles required while managing online reputation management for brands and individuals.
+As published by Digital Technology Institute, here are some online reputation management principles required while managing online reputation for brands and individuals.

 Reputation Management Used to be the Domain of Multi-National Businesses Wanting to Project the Right Image to Millions of Potential Customers.
 For the rest of us, our reputation was largely associated with the people we knew personally, and our jobs.
 With the advent of the online world, that’s all changed, and it’s now something everyone should consider.

 You might not think that online reputation management is necessary for your life, but take a look at some of the people who will assess your reputation based on what they see online:

 Prospective employers and ex-colleagues before they decide whether to hire you.

 Landlords before they decide to rent you an apartment.

 Your children when they grow up and want to know more about you.

 In short, anyone who wants to interact with you in a meaningful way will have a vested interest in taking a closer look at your reputation.
 With that in mind, take a look at the principles you really need to know about.